With hundreds of cyber-security brands out there, cutting through the noise is harder than ever.

 By Joel Khalili

-For cyber-security brands, strength and depth are equally important when it comes to building out a spokesperson matrix.
+For cyber-security brands, breadth and depth are equally important when it comes to building out a spokesperson matrix.

 Building out a spokesperson matrix is all about balance – between technical and non-technical expertise, too many voices and too few, individuals with passion and those with poise.

-It’s also important to assess each opportunity as it comes, and ensure the best equipped and most suitable spokesperson is selected for the specific instance.
+It’s also important to assess each opportunity as it comes, and ensure the best equipped and most suitable spokesperson is selected.